Share this article

 Grapes

-Grapes are highly toxic to dogs and result in sickness, diarrhea, loss of appetite and eventually kidney failure in dogs.
+Grapes are highly toxic to dogs and even eating just one could result in sickness, diarrhea, loss of appetite and eventually kidney failure in dogs.
 Grady Veterinary Hospital shared that ASPCA Poison Control Center veterinarians discovered that the tartaric acid in grapes causes the symptoms of toxicity caused by grapes.

 So as one of the most toxic foods for dogs, never let a dog in your care eat even one grape.